jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 You should create a new folder in the 'scrolls' directory for each new segment you download.
 Each segment should have its own 'layers' folder and mask image.
 Inside the 'layers' folder, drop in as many layers as you need from any part of the segment.

-You do not need to create any folders in the 'predictions' directory, the script will output inferences there automatically.
+You don't need to create any folders in the 'predictions' directory, the script will output inferences there automatically.
 Prediction filenames contain lots of useful information, see below:

 ```
 20230902141231_prediction_n5_s29e33_20240601001122.png